SamTheDemon/ZmeetingClone/README.md

     to install npm
     `npm install`

-    to be able to use the database: Don't forget to update the .env  mongo_URI `MONGO_URI= mongodb+srv://DtaBaseName:DdPass@cluster0.njkga.mongodb.net/DtaBaseName?retryWrites=true&w=majority`
+    to be able to use the database: Don't forget to add the .env  of mongo_URI in the same folder of server.js `MONGO_URI= mongodb+srv://DtaBaseName:DdPass@cluster0.njkga.mongodb.net/DtaBaseName?retryWrites=true&w=majority`

     Finally, to run the app: